marq24/ha-fordpass/README.md

 > [!WARNING]
 > ## This fork is **not compatible** with the original FordPass integration from @itchannel and @SquidBytes
-> Before you can use this fork with your vehicle, you must have removed the original FordPass integration from HA and must have deleted all configuration entries.
+> Before you can use this fork with your vehicle, you must have removed the original FordPass integration from HA and you should delete all configuration entries.
 Please be aware that it's quite likely that a configuration can be disabled!
 >
+> When the integration detect a configuration entry that was not generated by this fork you might get additional warnings in your HA log.
 > ### Incompatible changes:
 > - The VIN has been added to all the entity names, to ensure that names stay unique in HA when you have multiple vehicles.
 > - The sensor attribute names do not contain spaces anymore to make post-processing easier.
 Additionally, all the attribute names are now using camelcase.
 This means that all attributes start with a lower-case character (don't let you fool by the HA user interface, which always will show the first character as upper-case).
-> - The access-token(s) is stored outside the custom integration
+> - The access-token(s) is stored outside the custom integration folder
 >
 > ### Additional enhancements:
 > - This is now a cloud __push__ integration, which means that the data is pushed to Home Assistant via a websocket connection.
 This is a major improvement over the original integration, which was a cloud __pull__ integration.